-Having seen Valencia’s historic side so thoroughly, it’s time to experience its modern one.
-Known as the City of Arts and Sciences, this large cultural complex at the end of the Jardín del Turia is full of ultra-futuristic buildings that need to be seen.
-Construction first began on the complex in 1996 and the last major building, the striking Palau de les Arts Reina Sofia arts center, was finished in 2005.
-Within the complex, among fountains and gardens, you’ll also find the Hemisfèric planetarium and IMAX theatre, and the Museu de les Ciències Príncipe Felipe science museum.
+Construction on the complex began in 1996; the last major building, the striking Palau de les Arts Reina Sofía opera house, was finished in 2005.
+Among the complex’s fountains and gardens, you’ll also find the Hemisfèric planetarium and IMAX theater and the Príncipe Felipe Science Museum.

 The other major attraction within the City of Arts and Sciences complex is L’Oceanogràfic, Valencia’s extremely popular oceanarium.
-It too has a hyper-modern building, but it’s the incredible array of marine life inside that makes it Spain’s most popular aquarium.
-Inside you’ll be able to walk through a glass tunnel with sharks floating over you and see sea life from different climates and regions.
-It even has some land-based animals, like penguins, seals, and walruses.
+It has a hyper-modern building, of course, but it’s the incredible array of marine life inside that makes it Spain’s most celebrated aquarium.
+Inside, you can walk through a glass tunnel with sharks floating over you and see sea life from different climates and regions.
+It even has some primarily land-based animals, including penguins, seals, and walruses.

 Playa de la Malvarrosa

 Finish your time in Valencia by journeying all the way out to the coast for some beach time at Playa de la Malvarrosa.
-Running straight as an arrow for a kilometer this city beach is backed by palm trees and a pleasant seaside promenade.
-Even though the sun is in the wrong direction, the evening sky can be quite pretty over the beach.
-Plus, you don’t have to go far for bars and restaurants.
+Running straight as an arrow for a kilometer, this city beach is backed by palm trees and a pleasant seaside promenade.
+The evening sky is quite pretty over the water (even though the sun is going in the wrong direction for a beach!), and you don’t have to go far for bars and restaurants.

 So there you have it – the ultimate Valencia itinerary with everything you need to know to comfortably spend 2 days in Valencia.
-You should now feel pretty confident about visiting this complex Spanish city and properly getting to know it.
+You should now feel pretty comfortable about visiting this complex Spanish city and properly experiencing it in a short time!